petrikaj/lappaa/SUPPORT.md

 ### What can I edit?
 The Magic Editor is a canvas where you control:
-- Animated visualizer style (17 options)
+- Animated visualizer style
 - Title, subtitle, and caption text
-- Background: solid color, your photo, or AI-generated
+- Background: solid color, your photo/video, or AI-generated image
 - Aspect ratio: 9:16 (Stories/TikTok), 1:1 (Square), 16:9 (Landscape)
 - Fonts, weights, and text alignment
 - Trim points via the zoomable timeline

 ### How do I move and resize elements?
 Drag to move.
 Pinch to resize.
+Twist media elements to rotate them.
 Pinch the visualizer outward to snap it to full canvas width.
 Double tap any element to reset it to its default position and size.

 ### Will my layout reset when I switch aspect ratios?
 No. Lappaa saves your layout independently for each aspect ratio.
 Switch to 1:1, adjust, switch back to 9:16 — each configuration is remembered.